pzidaneh/StatistikaIPB-RShiny/Group Task 1/README.md

 # Group Task 1
-This assignment was given in the hope that the participants can understnad deeper about the process of web app development in a team framework.
+This assignment was given in the hope that the participants can understand deeper about the process of web app development in a team framework.

 No. | Title | Link  |
 ----|-------|-------|